-Zhong reported an overview of recent research activities on the newly built large-scale research facility: HL-3 tokamak.
-On HL-3, a milestone was achieved: a high-confinement mode (H-mode) with a plasma current exceeding 1 MA.
-High-performance discharges with advanced (e.g. snowflake) divertor configurations have been realized [1].
-These breakthroughs represent recent significant improvements in the operational level of China's MCF device.
-Hu reported significant progress in various topics, including core confinement improvement and turbulence suppression, turbulence current drive, MHD and turbulence interaction, error field penetration, edge-localized mode (ELM) suppression and ELM-free regime investigation, transport barriers control and improvement, plasma-wall interaction, and RFdominant heating noninductive plasmas on the EAST [2-4].
-The key achievements of HL-3 and EAST provide important platforms and solid physics basis for solving key issues in MCF and supporting the ITER research plan.
+Zhong reported an overview of recent research activities on the newly built largescale research facility: HL-3 tokamak.
+On the HL-3, a milestone was achieved: highconfinement mode (H-mode) with the plasma current exceeding 1 MA.
+Highperformance discharges with advanced (e.g. snowflake) divertor configurations have been realized [1].
+These breakthroughs represent the recently significant improvements of operational level of China's MCF device.
+Hu reported the significant progress in various topics including core confinement improvement and turbulence suppression, turbulence current drive, MHD and turbulence interaction, error field penetration, edge localized mode (ELM) suppression and ELM free regime investigation, transport barriers control and improvement, plasma wall interaction, RF dominant heating noninductive plasmas on the EAST [2-4].
+The key achievements on the HL-3 and EAST provide the important platforms and the solid physics basis for solving key issues in MCF as well as supporting to ITER research plan.

-Wang reported new results on the nonlinear gyrokinetic simulations [5].
-The long-time nonlinear global simulations performed using the NLT code successfully revealed the formation dynamics of internal transport barrier (ITB) for the first time.
-They found that ITB is a kind of self-organized marginal structure.
-The initial formation of ITB near the magnetic axis was due to an inward propagated avalanche.
-The outward expansion of ITB is a catastrophe induced by an outward propagated avalanche.
-Ma presented progress in the mechanism and active control of plasma disruption [6].
-The impurity injection is a useful control technique to mitigate heat deposition and halo current on the wall and reduce the amplitude of runaway current.
-In addition, combined with MHD instability control, CLT simulations have indicated that external fueling is an effective way to improve the operational density limit without disruption [7].
-Chen reported the recent progress in the EP physics [8].
-A zonal flow (ZF) can be generated by the nonlinear interaction between the Alfvén eigenmodes (AEs).
+Wang reported the new results on the nonlinear gyro-kinetic simulations [5].
+The long-time nonlinear global simulations, performed by NLT code, successfully revealed the formation dynamics of internal transport barrier (ITB) for the first time.
+It was found that the ITB is a kind of self-organized marginal structure.
+The initial formation of ITB near the magnetic axis is due to inward propagated avalanche.
+The outward expansion of ITB is the catastrophe induced by the outward propagated avalanche.
+Ma presented the progress on the mechanism and active control of plasma disruption [6].
+The impurity injection is a useful control technique to mitigate heat deposition and halo current on the wall, and to reduce the amplitude of runaway current.
+In addition, combined with MHD instability control, CLT simulations have indicated that the external fueling is an effective way to improve operational density limit without disruption [7].
+Chen reported the recent progress in the energetic particle (EP) physics [8].
+Zonal flow (ZF) can be generated by the non-linear interaction between Alfvén eigenmodes.
 EPs can affect the performance of edge plasma.
-For example, instabilities driven by EP play a role in triggering ELM, pedestal collapse, and nonlocal transport.
-It is suggested that the multiscale nonlinear interactions among different instabilities are essential for understanding complex plasma behaviors [9-12].
+For example, instabilities driven by EP play a role in triggering ELM, pedestal collapse and nonlocal transport.
+It is suggested that the multi-scale nonlinear interactions among different instabilities are essential for understanding of complex plasma behaviors [9-12].

-2.2.
-Summary of invited talks
+2.2 Summary of invited talks

-Ten invited talks reported several important results regarding the theories and simulations of turbulent transport, ZF, three-dimensional (3D) physics in a stellarator, nonlinear MHD simulations, interactions between internal kink modes and EPs, neoclassical impurity transport, and ELM simulations.
-In this section, we summarize the key results of each invited talk.
+There are 10 invited talks that give several important results in the theories and simulations of turbulent transport, ZF, three-dimensional physics in stellarator, nonlinear MHD simulations, interactions between internal kink modes and EPs, neoclassical impurity transport, and edge-localized mode (ELM) simulations.
+Here, we summarize the key results of each talk.

-Xiao reported global gyrokinetic GTC simulations of ion temperature gradient (ITG) turbulence transport and ZF physics [13] in a reversed magnetic shear configuration based on the designed equilibrium for CFETR [14].
-A comparison revealed that magnetic shear can suppress ITG instability by controlling the distribution of density on a rational surface.
-This suppression effect persists in the absence of ZFs in nonlinear ITG turbulence and in the case of negative magnetic shear.
-Wang et al simulated MHD instabilities in the CFQS stellarator, which indicated that the bootstrap current led to the generation of low-order rational surfaces and magnetic islands, causing the breaking of some magnetic surfaces.
-When the plasma resistivity is high, resistive ballooning modes exist in the regions where the pressure gradient is large.
-However, fast ions have a stabilizing effect on the resistive ballooning mode [15].
+Xiao reported the global gyrokinetic GTC simulations of ion temperature gradient (ITG) turbulence transport and ZF physics [13] in reversed magnetic shear configuration based on the designed equilibrium for CFETR [14].
+A comparison revealed that magnetic shear can suppress ITG instability by controlling the distribution of density on the rational surface.
+This suppression effect persists in the absence of ZFs in nonlinear ITG turbulence, and in the case of negative magnetic shear.
+Wang simulated the MHD instabilities in the CFQS stellarator, which indicates that bootstrap current will lead to the generation of low-order rational surfaces and magnetic islands, causing the breaking of some magnetic surfaces.
+When the plasma resistivity is high, the resistive ballooning modes exist in the regions where the pressure gradient is large.
+However, the fast ions have a stabilizing effect on resistive ballooning mode [15].